ultralytics/ultralytics/docs/en/usage/simple-utilities.md

 )
 ```

-For additional information, visit the [converter reference page](../reference/data/converter.md#ultralytics.data.converter.convert_coco).

-### Why should I use Ultralytics' `compress_one_image` function for image compression?
+1. Nothing returns from this function.

+Refer to the [convert_coco reference section](../reference/data/converter.md#ultralytics.data.converter.convert_coco) for additional information.

+### How can I compress images using the Ultralytics package?

-Ultralytics' `compress_one_image` function is ideal to reduce image size while maintaining its aspect ratio and quality.
-This can be particularly beneficial for optimizing datasets.
-Here's how to use it:
+You can compress images while maintaining their aspect ratio and quality using the `compress_one_image` function.
+Here’s how to do it:

 ```python
 from pathlib import Path